saivijayragav/Sudoku-Solving-using-Backtracking/README.md

-Here's a README file for your GitHub repository:

----

 # Sudoku Solver

 This project is a simple web-based Sudoku solver that visualizes the solving process in real-time.
 The solver fills in the Sudoku grid step-by-step, making it easy to see how the solution is derived.